 Presentations/teaching experiences

-The PGY1 pharmacy practice residents also provide didactic coursework for pharmacy students at the Minnesota College of Pharmacy.
+The PGY1 pharmacy residents also provide didactic coursework for pharmacy students at the Minnesota College of Pharmacy.

 Teaching certificate